emabee/rust-hdbconnect/hdbconnect/src/code_examples.md

 # }
 ```

-## 3. Result set evaluation
+## Result set evaluation

-Some of the following examples use the method `try_into()`, on an individual [`HdbValue`],
+The examples below use the method `try_into()` on an individual [`HdbValue`],
 a [`Row`], or a [`ResultSet`].
 These methods are based on the deserialization part of `serde` and use return type polymorphism,
-which means that you need to specify explicitly the desired type of the return value.
+which means that you specify explicitly the desired type of the return value, and serde will do
+its best to get your data filled in.

-## 3.1 Iterating over rows
+## Iterating over rows

 Evaluating a result set by iterating over the rows explicitly is possible, of course.
 Note that the row iterator returns `HdbResult<Row>`, not `Row`,